kube-HPC/kube-HPC.github.io/site/learn/Learn-Pipeline.md

 next: /learn/nodes/
 ---

-On this page, you'll learn in detail about how to query a GraphQL server.

 The basic concept behind the Hkube pipeline is [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)
 Directed Acyclic Graph is a graph consisting of nodes connected
 with edges that have a direction: A -> B -> C.